TerrenceHung/CSCD27-F16/assignments/02/README.md

 For this part, make sure that you are able to complete [Lab 7](https://github.com/ThierrySans/CSCD27-F16/tree/master/labs/07).

 **Task 1.1 (20 points):** As Mallory, eavesdrop all HTTP traffic sent between Alice and Bob.
-Isolate the TCP stream that contains login/password and other information.
+Isolate the TCP stream that contains an HTTP redirect (HTTP status code 301).
 Export it as `raw_http.txt` and submit it as your answer.

 **Task 1.2 (20 points):** As Mallory, eavesdrop the HTTPS traffic sent between Alice and Bob.
 Isolate the TCP stream that contains encrypted data.
 Export it as `raw_https.txt` and submit it as your answer.